jblattgerste/jblattgerste/README.md

 ## Moin!
 I am Jonas and I work on Mixed Reality :man_technologist:

 I am a Human–Computer Interaction Researcher and Augmented & Mixed Reality Developer.
-Currently, I am a Postdoctoral Researcher at the University of Applied Sciences Niederrhein.
+Currently, I am a Postdoctoral Researcher at the Niederrhein University of Applied Sciences.
 Previously, I studied Cognitive Informatics (B.Sc.) and Intelligent Systems (M.Sc.) at Bielefeld University and worked at University of Applied Sciences Emden/Leer during my Ph.D.

 My research interests are head-mounted, handheld and projection-based Augmented Reality approaches for training and assistance in work environments, educational settings and to assist cognitively impaired people.
 In my Ph.D. thesis, I was especially interested in the development and design space of Augmented Reality authoring tools, enabling (non-programmer) domain experts with varying levels of media competency to develop their own Augmented Reality content.